More on Pregabalin

 - Swelling of the throat, tongue, and lips

-How does alcohol and Pregabalin affect the body?
+How Do Alcohol and Pregabalin Affect the Body?

 It only takes a very small amount of alcohol to intensify the ‘high’ of Pregabalin and change its effects on your body and brain.